unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_IMMEDIATE

-re-exec uwsgi with the specified config when exit code is 1
+``help``: re-exec uwsgi with the specified config when exit code is 1

 strict
 ******